 There was also the discovery of a previously unrecognized cultural horizon that dated between 2600 and 1500 B.C.
 This late, Late Archaic component was found at sites such as Crib Mound, Rockport, and Carlson Annis.
 It is recognized by the discontinued use of mussel harvesting as a food source and the manufacture of the Horned and Hooked bannerstone types and later the ferruginous quartzite types such as the Butterfly, Hourglass and Bottle types.

-This long awaited study has finally brought to our attention an unsuspecting rich and powerful art tradition by a native people living thousands of years ago in these same neighborhoods we call home today.
-We normally identify sophisticated and beautiful ancient art as originating with the Egyptians, Greeks, and Chinese, with little knowledge that it existed right here in North America, and some of it much, much earlier.
+This long awaited study has finally brought to attention an unsuspecting rich and powerful art tradition by a native people living thousands of years ago in these same neighborhoods we call home today.
+Such sophisticated and beautiful ancient art has typically been identified as originating with the Egyptians, Greeks, and Chinese, with little knowledge that it existed right here in North America, and some of it much, much earlier.
 True, there remains a great deal more to learn about these enigmatic stones and this interesting tradition, but it is a beginning.

 A spectacular bannerstone cache found at the Overflow Pond site along the Ohio River in Harrison County, Indiana.
 This cache represents a newly identified mortuary trait named the "Three Atlatl Cache".
 It consists of the following bannerstone types: a green quartzite Horned, a mottled quartzite Clarksville, and a ferrugenous quartzite Bottle, all manufactured in the materials adopted by their respective group.